zyncdotsh/zyncdotsh/README.md

 Smart contract:
   1. Verify zk-SNARK proof
   2. Check nullifier hasn't been used (prevent double-spend)
-  3. Transfer NFT to recipient
+  3. Transfer assets to recipient
   4. Mark nullifier as spent

-Result: NFT withdrawn, no one knows which deposit it came from
+Result: Assets withdrawn, no one knows which deposit it came from
 ```

-## 🚀 Getting Started
+## Getting Started

 ### Prerequisites